jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 ## Changes from 00 to 01

 * A bulk data response is now a JSON Text Sequence of metadata JSON object and RDAP objects.
-* Updated the metadata object definition to include the "extensionId", "versionId" (in lieu of "serial"), "producer", "productionDate", and "objectCount" fields.
+* Updated the metadata object definition to include the "rdapConformance", "versionId" (in lieu of "serial"), "producer", "productionDate", and "objectCount" fields.
 * Each RDAP data object now has its own "rdapConformance" member to indicate the RDAP extensions used for its construction.
 * Clarified requirements for the data objects to help clients consume bulk data consistently across all the RIRs.